murphy1312/DruidMacroHelper/README.md

 ### my macros
-- the m6 addons is needed
+- the m6 addon is needed

 1. enabled / disable powershift
  ```